Dynamic Avalanches: Rate-Controlled Switching and Race Conditions

 We realize sample 3 based on such considerations, using three elements of increasing size (Fig.~4c-d).
 Its $F(U)$ curve satisfies the design target, including the nested ordering of the switching forces $F^\pm(S)$ and the correct sequential ordering of all switching thresholds $U^\pm(S)$.
 Although the detailed evolution of the sample during the anomalous avalanche $(011)\leftrightarrow(100)$ depends on whether the sample is in air or in oil, in both cases, the elements switch simultaneously thus evidencing the race condition.
 This demonstrates that race conditions can be leveraged to realize (meta)materials with challenging pathways (Fig.~4a and Supplemental Material, Movie S4).

-{\em Discussion and Outlook.---} Although the underlying static energy landscape determines the states, their stability, and the initial mode of evolution after an instability, the physical dynamics is crucial to fully capture the irreversible transitions between states \cite{lindeman2023competition,jules2023dynamical}.
-In general, there are three overall time scales at play - the inverse global strain rate $\dot{\gamma}^{-1}$, the typical time for a transition wave to cross one element $\tau^w$, and the switching times of the elements $\tau^s_i$, where in particular the latter can vary with each element.
-When $\dot{\gamma}^{-1} \gg \tau^w L \gg \tau^s_i$, where $L$ is the linear size in number of elements, and when the dynamics is overdamped, all time scales are separated, race conditions are irrelevant, and flipping events occur in isolation with each event forming a smooth connection between intermediate states --- although we note that even in this limit, the sequence of flipping may be determined by the spatial separation between elements, something that is missing in current hysteron models.
-But when the condition $\tau^w L \gg \tau^s_i$ is no longer satisfied, or when the flipping events are underdamped, the trajectories between states are intrinsically dynamical, with controlled flipping dynamics and race conditions allowing to materialize avalanches that quantitatively and qualitatively deviate from sequential hysteron models.
-Our dynamic design strategy imbues metamaterials with unprecedented sensing capabilities, where avalanches depend on ambient viscosities (Fig.~2), or where more complex situations, such as race conditions, could be tuned to compare different viscosities in materia (Fig.~3).
-Moreover, at fixed damping, our dynamic strategy allows controlled avalanches for accelerated shape-morphing \cite{jin2020guided}, autonomous soft robots \cite{kamp2024reprogrammable}, and designer pathways (that are inconsistent with current hysteron models), thus aiding the design of metamaterials with emergent memory and computing \cite{liu2024controlled, melancon2022inflatable,paulsen2024mechanicalhys}.
+{\em Discussion and Outlook.---} Although the underlying static energy landscape determines the states, their stability, and the initial mode of evolution after an instability, the physical dynamics are crucial to fully capture the irreversible transitions between states \cite{lindeman2023competition,jules2023dynamical}.
+In general, there are three overall time scales at play - the inverse global strain rate $\dot{\gamma}^{-1}$, the typical time for an avalanche to cross one element $\tau^w$, and the switching times of the elements $\tau^s_i$, where in particular the latter can vary with each element.
+When $\dot{\gamma}^{-1} \gg \tau^w L \gg \tau^s_i$, where $L$ is the linear size in number of elements, and when the dynamics are overdamped, all time scales are separated, race conditions are irrelevant, and flipping events occur in isolation, with each event forming a smooth connection between intermediate states --- although we note that even in this limit, the sequence of flipping may be determined by the spatial separation between elements, something that is missing in current hysteron models.
+But when the condition $\tau^w L \gg \tau^s_i$ is no longer satisfied, or when the flipping events are underdamped, the trajectories between states are intrinsically dynamical, with controlled flipping dynamics and race conditions allowing one to materialize avalanches that quantitatively and qualitatively deviate from sequential hysteron models.

 Traveling waves in linear arrays of identical bistable elements with nearest neighbor interactions —observed in both biological systems \cite{vergassola2018mitotic} and mechanical metamaterials \cite{jin2020guided,raney2016stable}—are closely related to the dynamic avalanches discussed here.
 We propose that underdamped dynamics may promote such waves, just as they promote avalanches.
 However, since race conditions require interactions beyond nearest neighbors, our second mechanism may not be relevant for traveling waves.